ramajoballester/pyaligner/docs/source/user_guide.rst

 |

-All the commands will perform the tasks to all the files in the specified folder and its subfolders.
+All the commands will perform the specified tasks to all the files in the specified folder and its subfolders.